 School taught director to think outside box

-Occupation: Executive director of the Amarillo Hispanic Chamber of Commerce.
+Occupation: Vice president, finance and administration, Amarillo Chamber of Commerce.

 Where did you receive your education?

 How has your education played a role in your life today?